rsnyder/juncture-docs/components/map.md

 **[zoom](#basic-map-examples)** (_number_):  Defines the initial zoom level of the rendered map.

 **[zoom-on-click](#basic-map-examples)** (_boolean_):  Increase zoom level on a location after clicking on a location marker pin or shape.

-### Viewer positioning attributes

-**[left](/styling/viewer-positioning)** (_boolean_):  Position the viewer in the left half of the viewport and scale the width proportionally.
-Text will wrap around the viewer unless the _sticky_ attribute is included.

-**[right](/styling/viewer-positioning)** (_boolean_):  Position the viewer in the right half of the viewport and scale the width proportionally.
-Text will wrap around the viewer unless the _sticky_ attribute is included.

-**[full](/styling/viewer-positioning)** (_boolean_):  Use the fill width of the browser viewport for the image.
-Scale the image height proportional to the source image.
-By default, the image will be auto-sized such that its height is not more than 40% of the viewport height.

-**[sticky](/styling/viewer-positioning)** (_boolean_):  The _sticky_ attribute causes the viewer to "stick" to the top of the viewing area when the essay text is scrolled.
-The viewer will stick in position until all content in the enclosing section has scrolled through the viewing area.

-**[height](/styling/viewer-positioning)** (_string_):  A requested size for the  viewer height.
-The default behavior is to use the full width of the available window and scale the viewer height to retain the aspect ratio of the source item (image or video).

-**[width](/styling/viewer-positioning)** (_string_):  A requested size for the  viewer width.
-The default behavior is to use the full width of the available window.

 ### Layer attributes